 Although long considered to be a tree-planting programme, the Great Green Wall (GGW) initiative is in fact a rural development programme across the Sahel-Sahara strip.
-Its ambition is the integrated management of ecosystems to combat land degradation and desertification, the effects of climate change and biodiversity loss, and to tackle poverty and food insecurity in countries of the Sahel.
-The Great Green Wall Accelerator, launched in January 2021 at the 4th edition of the One Planet Summit in Paris, aims to strengthen, coordinate and monitor the implementation of the GGW in its 11 Member States.
+Through a patchwork of projects, its ambition is the integrated management of ecosystems to combat land degradation and desertification, the effects of climate change and biodiversity loss, and to tackle poverty, food insecurity and increased conflicts due to declining resources in countries of the Sahel.
+The Great Green Wall Accelerator, launched by the President of the French Republic, Emmanuel Macron, in January 2021 at the 4th One Planet Summit in Paris, aims to strengthen, coordinate and monitor the implementation of the GGW in its 11 Member States.

 Originally, the Great Green Wall was planned to be a 15km-wide corridor crossing Africa for 7,800km along the Sahel.
 This historic initiative developed into a patchwork of projects tailored to specific regions and contexts, in the fields of conservation, sustainable land use, agricultural production and integrated water resources management.

-All these actions must contribute to food security in one of the regions of the world hardest hit by malnutrition.
-The issues are also conserving biodiversity and climate change adaptation.
+All these actions must contribute to food security in one of the regions of the world hardest hit by malnutrition, while helping reduce conflicts and migratory flows caused by the shortage of arable land.
+Spanning across the three multilateral environmental agreements stemming from the 1992 Rio Summit, the issues of conserving biodiversity and climate change adaptation are finally being addressed.

 At France’s initiative, the creation of the Great Green Wall Accelerator was announced at the One Planet Summit on 11 January 2021.
 The aim is to give new impetus to this iconic African Union initiative.